 Ultimately, as cloud maturity is shifting from medium to high, overall AI maturity follows a similar pattern.
 This indicates that cloud maturity is likely indicative of more widespread, organizational maturity when it comes to creating, operationalizing, and maintaining machine learning models in production at a large scale.

-To see the graphs detailing distribution of calculated cloud maturity and overall AI maturity, download the white paper.
+To see the graphs detailing distribution of calculated cloud maturity and overall AI maturity, download the ebook.

 Releasing a first model in production: How long does it take?